-Under ASC 842, which created a practical expedient that provides lessors an option not to separate lease and non-lease components if both of the following criteria are met: (1) the timing and pattern of transfer of the lease and non-lease component(s) are the same and (2) the lease component would be classified as an operating lease if it were accounted for separately.
+Under ASC 842, which permits a practical expedient that provides lessors an option not to separate lease and non-lease components if both of the following criteria are met: (1) the timing and pattern of transfer of the lease and non-lease component(s) are the same and (2) the lease component would be classified as an operating lease if it were accounted for separately.
 If both criteria are met, the combined component is accounted for in accordance with ASC 842 if the lease component is the predominant component of the combined component; otherwise, the combined component is accounted for in accordance with the revenue recognition standard.
 The Group determined that the lease arrangements meet the criteria taking the practical expedient and to account for the lease and non-lease components as a single lease component under ASC 842.
 The Group recognized consideration received from the leases, together with other non-lease components including common area maintenance arrangements on a straight-line basis as the lease component is the predominant component of the combined component.

 The Group, as a lessor, retain substantially all of the risks and benefits of ownership of the properties and continue to account for its leases as operating leases.
 There's no terms and conditions exist to grant the option for the tenant to purchase the properties upon termination of the lease.
 Renewal of the leases are on a negotiation basis before termination and penalty is imposed if the lessees early terminate the leases.
 The majority of the Group's lease contracts are based on the higher of 1) fixed lease payment and 2) variable lease payment based on percentage of gross revenue generated by each tenant.
 The Group recognizes fixed lease income on a straight-line basis over the terms of the leases and variable lease income are recognized when incurred, both included in other revenues on the consolidated statements of income and comprehensive income.
 The lessees are generally required to provide the Group with a deposit, which is recorded in accrued expenses and other current liabilities on the consolidated balance sheets.
-Pursuant to the term of membership agreement, the amount of deposit may be applied if any damage caused to the Group.